EdVraz/EdVraz/README.md

 ### Hi there 👋

-I'm a 16 year old boy with autism who likes programming.
+I'm a 16 year old ~~boy~~ human being with autism who likes programming.
 And idk again what to write about me lol
 Just ask xd

 - 🔭 I’m a developer at [discord-interactions (also known as interactions.py)](https://github.com/interactions-py/library)
-- 😄 Pronouns: He/Him
+- 😄 Pronouns: He/Him, They/Them
 - 🌱 I’m currently learning java

 <!--